 As British potters and craftspeople immigrated to the U.S., they contributed their knowledge and skill to the growing American pottery industry.
 James Carr was one of the first emigrants to produce majolica in the U.S. at his New York City Pottery.
-Joseph Mayer was another British emigrant potter.
-His Arsenal Pottery was active throughout the 1880s and 1890s in Trenton, New Jersey, one of the most important centers of American ceramics manufacture.
+Joseph S. Mayer was another British emigrant potter.
+His Arsenal Pottery was active throughout the 1880s and early 1890s in Trenton, New Jersey, one of the most important centers of American ceramics manufacture.
 Mayer was a low-cost, high-volume producer of jugs and other majolica ware.

-Baltimore was also home to two American majolica makers: D.H.
+Baltimore was also home to two American majolica makers: D.F.
 Haynes & Company's Chesapeake Pottery and Edwin Bennett Pottery.
 Objects in the exhibition made by these manufacturers include a large fern stand with griffin support by Edwin Bennett Pottery, shown at the 1893 Chicago World's Fair.
-Griffen, Smith & Hill, one of the best and largest American majolica manufacturers, is represented in the exhibition by an extensive range of patterns and forms, including an array of the firm's popular Shell ware (1879-1889).
-Other American producers included in the exhibition are George Morley of East Liverpool, Ohio and Peekskill Pottery in Peekskill, New York.
+Griffen, Smith & Hill, one of the best and largest American majolica manufacturers, is represented in the exhibition by an extensive range of patterns and forms, including the firm's popular "Shell" ware (1879-1890).
+Other American producers included in the exhibition are George Morley of East Liverpool, Ohio and the Peekskill Pottery Works in New York's Hudson Valley.